mhutch/TrainJam2016/README.md

 ### Concept

-* Top down vehicle driving game
+* Vehicle driving game
-* Infinite terrain with obstacles
+* Terrain with obstacles
 * Pickups that stack up on top of the vehicle and make it more diffcult to drive
 * Aim is to reach maximum capacity